anowii/DigitalDetectives/README.md

   - **Pre-study/**: Testing done in the pre-study
   - **Final-program/**: The final project
   - `installation_manual.md`: Installation manual
-  - **Configuration**: Configuration manual is provided in the final documentation under 7.
+  - **Configuration**: is provided in the final documentation under 7.
 Usage
 - **project-sprint1/**
   - Branch for work done in sprint 1
 - **project-sprint2/**